yu-tomori/yu-tomori.com/README.md

-This is YuTomori's private project.
+This is my blog site.

 ### TODO

 Left tasks are below.

-- [ ] write a few posts
+- [x] write a first post
     - I plan to write a post about what motivates me for this project.
 - [ ] execute first release (Cloudflare)
 - [ ] decide next tasks for improvements
     - introduce formatter(?)
-    - develop a command to upload posts to supabase platform(?)
+    - introduce typescript